mvolkmann/blog/src/swift-ui.md

 Combiner views give space to inflexible child views first and then divide the remaining space between the flexible child views.
+The priority with which combiner views give space to child views can be altered by applying the `layoutPriority` view modifier to child views.
+It is passed a float value that defaults to zero.

 When a combiner view contains at least one flexible view, it is also considered to be flexible.